-Javier "Cha" Blasco Martos (b.
-1981, Spain) is a distinguished artist based in Gothenburg, Sweden.
-His sound installations stimulate reflection on cultural heritage and climate challenges.
-Internationally, his performance arts presentations have made significant waves, especially his participation at the Arter Museum in Istanbul, renowned for its groundbreaking contemporary exhibitions.
+Internationally, his performance art presentations have exerted significant influence, especially his participation at the Arter Museum in Istanbul, renowned for its groundbreaking contemporary exhibitions.

 With a passionate interest in spatial sonic research, programming, and data sonification, Cha continues to explore and expand the boundaries of art.
 His work is holistic, aiming to forge a deeper connection between the artist and nature, where he views himself as part of nature rather than merely an observer.